palewire/django-bakery/docs/buildableviews.rst

     Renders and builds a yearly archive showing all available months (and, if you'd like, objects) in a given year.
 Extended from Django's generic `YearArchiveView https://docs.djangoproject.com/en/1.9/ref/class-based-views/generic-date-based/#yeararchiveview>`_.

+    .. attribute:: model

+        A Django database model where the list of objects can be drawn with a ``Model.objects.all()`` query.
+Optional.
+If you want to provide a more specific list, define the ``queryset`` attribute instead.

+    .. attribute:: queryset

+        The list of objects that will be provided to the template.
+Can be any iterable of items, not just a Django queryset.
+Optional, but if this attribute is not defined the ``model`` attribute must be defined.

+    .. attribute:: template_name

+        The template you would like Django to render.
+You need to override this if you don't want to rely on the Django default, which is ``<model_name_lowercase>_archive_year.html``.

     **Example myapp/views.py**

     .. code-block:: python